csides/block-overflow/design_pattern_desicions.md

     unless a condition was met, and thus failing silently was appropriate.
 In other cases, a loud failure was needed to alert the caller that the transaction had failed.
 ## Others:
-    Mortal contract, auto deprecation,  were not used.
+    Mortal contract, auto deprecation, etc were not used.